Child Abdominal Pain

 These are all very common scenarios, and can be very concerning to parents.
 With causes ranging from gas or heartburn to appendicitis, it is very difficult for a parent to know what is causing the pain and just how serious it is.
 Do you call your doctor?
 Do you rush your child to the emergency room?
 What should you do?

-This discussion will help you identify the various causes of sudden abdominal pain, how to tell if it may be serious, and what to do in a variety of situations.
+This discussion will help you identify the various causes of sudden abdominal pain, how to tell if it may be serious, and what to do in a variety of situations of child abdominal pain.

 Abdominal pain is rarely an emergency, and usually doesn’t warrant an after hours call to your doctor.
 So for now, relax, don’t rush to page your doctor just yet.
 Read through this section first, and then decide what to do.
 If you think your child has one of the serious causes as described below, go to the ER right away.
 If the pain is not serious, but goes on for several days, you should probably have your pediatrician check it out during office hours.